-The main goal of this paper is to assess whether the specific glide-path of life-cycle investment strategies and the introduction of dynamic features in the strategies identifying those that provide better expected pension benefits for a given benefit risk ... design of default investment strategies affects significantly retirement income outcomes.
+The main goal of this paper is to assess whether the specific glide-path of life-cycle investment strategies and the introduction of dynamic features in the design of default investment strategies affects significantly retirement income outcomes.
 In particular, the analysis seeks to identify those strategies that perform best and dominate others in the sense that they provide a higher expected pension benefit for a given benefit risk level, with pension benefits measured by the replacement rate.
 The paper also evaluates whether the relative performance of different investment strategies varies with the structure of the payout phase.